Antenna (phase contrast)

-Both sexes with complete, banded wings.
-Body and legs brown, antennal segment I pale, II–III largely yellow; abdominal segment X much paler than VIII–IX.
-Head and pronotum with no long setae.
+Both sexes with fore wings bearing two transverse dark bands, apical ring vein pale.
+Body and legs brown, antennal segment I pale, II–III largely yellow; abdominal segment X variable but usually much paler than VIII–IX.
+Antennae 9-segmented, segment III with linear sensorium almost 0.5 as long as segment, IV with sensorium more than half length of segment and curved distally; segments V–IX forming a single unit with V considerably longer than VI–IX.
+Head and pronotum with no long setae; eyes prolonged on ventral surface, maxillary palps 3-segmented.
 Fore tarsus apically with stout recurved ventral hamus.
-Antennae 9-segmented, segment III with linear sensorium almost 0.5 as long as segment, IV with sensorium more than half length of segment and curved distally; segments V–IX forming a single unit with V considerably longer than VI–IX.
 Metanotal reticulation weak.
-Marginal setae on sternites arising at or close to margin; sternite VII supernumerary paired setae arising well in front of margin.
+Marginal setae on sternites arising at or close to margin; sternite VII paired accessory setae arising well in front of margin.

 A. ericae is a member of the Eurasian species-complex that includes A. fasciatus, although the males have a pair of very stout setae anterolateral to the bifurcate claspers on the ninth abdominal tergite, as in A. collaris.
-Just over 90 species are placed currently in the genus Aeolothrips, of which more than 50 are from the Palaearctic Region (mainly Europe), and 28 from the Nearctic (mainly western USA).
-Only two species are recorded from the Neotropics; the one from Chile is probably the same as A. fasciatus, and one from Panama is probably not a member of this genus (Mound & Marullo, 1996).
+About 105 species are placed currently in the genus Aeolothrips.
+Most of these are from the Palaearctic Region (including the Mediterranean, Iran and northern India, but with five species extending through eastern Africa to South Africa), with about 30 species from the Nearctic (mainly western USA).
+Only one species of this genus is known from the Neotropics, A. fasciatipennis described from Chile, but Mound & Marullo (1996) indicate this is probably the same as A. fasciatus.

 Aeolothrips ericae Bagnall